December 28, 2019

 A decade before this film's release, William Witney was directing Republic Pictures cowboy serials so he may have felt at home in the mountain setting of, “Suspended Disbelief,” my alternate title for this film.
 The official title works.
 It is every bit that.
 It comes off, at times, like a filmed stage play with everyone knowing their cues and what expression to provide.
 The opening score is appropriate.
 If it were a soap opera.
 The score may also burst onto a scene without warning.
 I will give Republic the benefit of the doubt by assuming I watched an inferior print.
 There are abrupt edits as if the film broke and then was spliced together.
 This actually complements the film’s pacing.

 Cooper is pretty suspicious of these two after noticing that the Lincoln is actually registered to Woody Wilson, the trio's "booking agent."
 He is supposed to arrive at a later hour, but Cooper informs English that the newspapers say he has escaped from a mid-western jail.
 Golly!
 She is “shocked” and cannot figure that one.
 Her real shock is suspecting Woody knows Merlin double-crossed him.
 Cooper soon discovers the trio’s new gig.
 An armored car robbery to the tune of...well...a lot of money.
 He is pressured into driving his “faster than a Lincoln” hot rod as the getaway vehicle, apparently with the hope that it will probably all work out in the end.
 I will say, the stunt driving convinced me of its custom nature.
-Nothing phony about the speeds or cornering up the mountains.
+Nothing phony about the speeds or cornering up the dusty mountain roads.
 The actual car was somewhat of a celebrity, a genuine early Fifties customized model completed some two years prior.
+I digress.
 The robbery should move that fast because Woody is in town!
 While English gazes at the blurred flora and fauna up the mountain she gets something in her eye.
 After they stop, she tells Cooper, “I think a pebble hit my eye.”
 The only thing funnier would have been using the word “rock” instead.
 I think an ophthalmologist is needed.
 With all the talk and fear of Woody, I looked forward to seeing the actor.
 But the role was never cast.

 Merlin’s character is certainly dangerous.
 Half the time a wise mastermind, the other half as a man-child prone to temper tantrums.
 Things do not always pan out like he thinks they should.
 So frustrated, he takes it out on whoever is nearby with bursts of angry yelling, using a gun for gesturing.
 After the robbery, a contrived radio broadcast centers on the lighter side of the news.
 The amused newscaster mentions Cooper’s mother (startled, he blurts out, “Mom!”) who figures her son eloped with that 'swimming pool Delilah.'
-Everyone in the car has a good laugh at son's expense.
+Everyone in the car has a good laugh at the son's expense.

-Merlin commands Cooper to take a particular turn off the main highway.
+Merlin demands Cooper to take a particular turn off the main highway.
 They come to a halt.
 Merlin yells, “It’s a dead-end!”
 The “Road Closed until Spring” sign should have been a clue.
 The entire cast is now at an electric company’s weather reporting station which is about to experience its first big snowfall of the season.
 No one in or out for six months.
 Really?
 Merlin’s brilliance tells him this will be the ideal hiding place.
 Six months without anyone ever making contact with the station.
 Probably not much more than three months without any food.
 Suspended disbelief at its essence.
 The station is run by a brother and sister team of Peter Miller and Joan Evans.
 Everyone is uncomfortable about the long winter.
 For some unknown reason, Evans falls head over heels for Cooper.
 She knew him for his weekend races, but they had never met.
 He is on the same page.
 More tinkering.
 There is plenty of acting silliness until Miller purposely destroys the communications radio.
 With communication down, a ranger in a snow tracker heads in their direction.

 The final scene is the most rushed segment as if the director had to say, “Cut.
 That’s a wrap!” at the seventy-minute mark no matter what he had intended to film.
-With no time left to properly resolve the film, the viewer has to settle on another radio broadcast from the car in which Cooper, Evans and Miller are traveling.
+With no time left to properly resolve the film, the viewer has to settle on another radio broadcast from the car Cooper, Evans and Miller are traveling.

 Note: Nick Adams brings an early comedic note to the film as a guy with sinus woes due to the higher elevation.
 Merlin is intolerant of his constant sniffles, yelling, or throwing things at him like a child.
 With his black shirt, white tie, and white suspenders, Adams looks like he is part of a clichéd comedic gangster skit.
-Perhaps “suspendered” disbelief.
 He is a funny sight, later, with a “scarf” under his fedora, tied under his chin, to keep warm.
 But his I.Q. is a bit higher than “Merlin the Yeller” and outwits him by incrementally depositing all the loot in a "snow bank," exchanging stones for the money inside the bag.
 Neither Merlin nor English could figure out why the money turned hard and lumpy.
 Must be the altitude.

 August 10, 2019